TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

    c = \tfrac1{\sqrt{5}}.
 $$

-We call the formula  surprising, since at first sight the expression on the right in equation {eq}`Eq:DynSystDiscrete:Fibonacci` is not an integer, where the Fibonacci numbers clearly  are integers.
+We call the formula  surprising, since at first sight the expression on the right in equation {eq}`Eq:DynSystDiscrete:Fibonacci` is not an integer, where from the definition it immediately follows that the Fibonacci numbers are integers.

 However, the computation of the complicated expression for $k = 2$